HansiMcKlaus/AudioSpectrumVisualizer/README.md

 # AudioSpectrumVisualizer

-Creates a customizable Image Sequence for the Spectrum of an Audio File.
+Creates a customizable image sequence for the spectrum of an audio file.

-## Requirements
+## Dependencies

 Requires the following packages: `numpy`, `audio2numpy`, `matplotlib` and `ffmpeg`